mattermost/mattermost-developer-documentation/site/content/integrate/plugins/example-plugins.md

 * Uses a custom HTTP handler to integrate with external systems.
 * Defines a settings schema, allowing system administrators to configure the plugin via system console UI.
-* Implements tests using the [plugin/plugintest](https://godoc.org/github.com/mattermost/mattermost-server/v6/plugin/plugintest) package.
+* Implements tests using the {{< newtabref href="https://godoc.org/github.com/mattermost/mattermost-server/v6/plugin/plugintest" title="plugin/plugintest" >}} package.
 * Compiles and publishes releases for multiple platforms using Travis-CI.

 ## Profanity filter

-The [profanity filter plugin for Mattermost](https://github.com/mattermost/mattermost-plugin-profanity-filter) automatically detects restricted words in posts and censors them prior to writing to the database.
-For more use cases, [see this forum post](https://forum.mattermost.com/t/coming-soon-apiv4-mattermost-post-intercept/4982).
+The {{< newtabref href="https://github.com/mattermost/mattermost-plugin-profanity-filter" title="profanity filter plugin for Mattermost" >}} automatically detects restricted words in posts and censors them prior to writing to the database.
+For more use cases, {{< newtabref href="https://forum.mattermost.com/t/coming-soon-apiv4-mattermost-post-intercept/4982" title="see this forum post" >}}.

 Topics demonstrated: